Loss of earning capacity in Denmark -- an actuarial perspective: Introduction

 To keep the presentation concise and closely aligned with our practical experience, we focus on the Nordic countries, especially Denmark.
 However, we expect the discussions to also be relevant for actuaries in other regions.
 For a broad introduction to the German health insurance landscape and actuarial practices, confer with~\citet{Milbrodt:Rohrs:2016}.

+{ The contribution of the paper is two-fold.
+First, we perform a comparative review of the existing literature, highlighting key insights for actuaries that presently resides in more mathematically demanding texts.
+Second, we analyze aspects of disability insurance that are essential for accurate risk modeling, but which so far have received limited attention in the literature; and in connection to this, we highlight directions for future research.}

 The paper is structured as follows.
 In Section~\ref{sec:risks}, we describe and characterize the risk environment for loss of earning capacity.
 Subsequently, Section~\ref{sec:Product} contains a formalization and comparison of existing insurance coverage designs with a focus on the Danish disability insurance market.
 Based hereon, the next two sections are devoted to the topics of risk assessment through prediction and risk mitigation through prevention, respectively.
 In Section~\ref{sec:Modeling}, the adequacy of current approaches to stochastic modeling, pricing, and reserving of disability risk is assessed.
-Next, in Section~\ref{sec:prevention}, methods for impact evaluation of prevention initiatives are discussed.
-Throughout, we identify avenues for further research and improved actuarial practice.
+Next, in Section~\ref{sec:prevention}, methods for impact evaluation of prevention initiatives are discussed. {Data availability is a key concern, and practical challenges associated with disability insurance data are discussed in Section~\ref{sec:data}.} Throughout, we identify avenues for further research and improved actuarial practice.
 Closing remarks are provided in Section~\ref{sec:Conclusion}.